Alberta Ballet Company: Development

 Carse directed the company until 1975.
-She was followed by Jeremy Leslie-Spinks (1975-1976), Brydon Paige (1976–1988), and Ali Pourfarrokh (1988–1998).
+She was followed by Jeremy Leslie-Spinks (1975–1976), Brydon Paige (1976–1988), and Ali Pourfarrokh (1988–1998).
 During Pourfarrokh's tenure, in 1990, the company merged with the Calgary City Ballet and moved into the Nat Christie Centre in Calgary.
 Since then, it has performed in both Edmonton and Calgary.

 Former San Francisco Ballet dancer Mikko Nissinen then directed the company until 2002.
 Nissinen introduced Balanchine works, while continuing to commission new works from Canadian and international choreographers.
 He toured the company to China, Finland, and Egypt.

 Jean Grand-Maître was then appointed as artistic director in 2002.
 In 2019 Christopher Anderson was appointed co-artistic director of the company alongside Grand-Maître.
-This was planned as part of a three year transition process leading to Anderson becoming full artistic director of the company for the 2022/2023 season.
+This was planned as part of a three-year transition process leading to Anderson becoming full artistic director of the company for the 2022/2023 season.

 In June 2023 it was announced that Christopher Anderson and Alberta Ballet had "decided to part ways”.
-Anderson left the company in December of 2023, and began his tenure as dance instructor at the University of South Carolina.
+Anderson left the company in December 2023, and began his tenure as dance instructor at the University of South Carolina.

 Francesco Ventriglia has been director of the company since January 2024.